adaptris/interlok-docs/docs/pages/ui/ui-saved-configs.md

 > **Summary:** The saved configs list allows you to easily save and re-open adapter configurations.

-{% include note.html content="The save config function has been limited from version 3.7.0 and removed from 3.8.0.
+?> **NOTE** The save config function has been limited from version 3.7.0 and removed from 3.8.0.
 You cannot save to it anymore.
-Please use [Save Config Project](/pages/ui/ui-saved-config-projects) instead." %}
+Please use [Save Config Project](/pages/ui/ui-saved-config-projects) instead.

 ## Getting Started ##